ArjunRai1/IncidentOps/README.md

 # IncidentOps

-IncidentOps is a full-stack incident management system built using Spring Boot and React.
+IncidentOps is a production ready full-stack incident management system built using Spring Boot and React.
 It provides authentication, incident lifecycle management, comments, timeline tracking and lays the foundation for AI-assisted incident analysis.

 ---